2060-io/hologram-app/doc/AppFileSystem.md

 Description: As you can see in image there are 9 Chats.
 Technically speaking they are 9 ChatThread objects

 **ChatEntry**: This entity is responsible for storage every single item in chat.
 In other words, it represents a single chat message, no matter what type of message is.
-With the exception of chat system message (First and main message in Chat screen) whose value is calculated on the fly.
-Let's see it better with an example.
+As you can see in image bellow pointed messages are ChatEntry objects from first system message until last message in chat are ChatEntry objects.

+**Disclaimer:** Sticky dates are visual elements that are part of a chat and are calculated on the fly but they are not ChatEntry objects

 ![](./images/ChatEntryExample.jpg)